yomorun/yomo-sink-socket-io-example/README.md

 # YoMo Example: yomo-sink-socket-io-example

 An example of [socket.io](https://socket.io/) for [YoMo](https://github.com/yomorun/yomo), this example demonstrates how to build a `yomo-sink` to show real-time data in a react app.
-You can also get more detailed information from the [example-noise](https://github.com/yomorun/example-noise).
+You can get more detailed information from the [example-noise](https://github.com/yomorun/example-noise).

 ## How to run this example